puppetlabs/puppet-docs/source/puppet/4.2/reference/puppet_collections.md

 {% include puppet-collections/_puppet_collection_1_osx.md %}

-{% include puppet-collections/_puppet_collection_1_osx1011.md %}

 {% include puppet-collections/_puppet_collection_1_osx1010.md %}

 {% include puppet-collections/_puppet_collection_1_osx1009.md %}

+### Windows systems

+Microsoft Installer (MSI) packages for `puppet-agent` are distributed from [downloads.puppetlabs.com](https://downloads.puppetlabs.com/windows/) and aren't directly associated with Puppet Collections.
+For more information, see the [Windows Agent installation documentation](./install_windows.html).

+{% include pup42_platforms_windows.markdown %}

 ## Verifying Puppet packages

-We sign most of our packages, Ruby gems, and release tarballs with GNU Privacy Guard (GPG).
+At Puppet, we sign most of our packages, Ruby gems, and release tarballs with GNU Privacy Guard (GPG).
 This helps prove that the packages originate from Puppet and have not been compromised.

 Security-conscious users can use GPG to verify signatures on our packages.